 Simon Le Tocq, Chief Executive of the GTA University Centre looks back over another successful year for the organisation.

-We saw strong demand for Project Management training in 2022 with a 67% increase in bookings compared to the previous year, which is perhaps reflective of a growing recognition that project management is a distinct role requiring specialist skills (and not just a bolt-on task to the day job).
-Training your staff invariably comes with a price tag but not investing in your employees is a false economy.
-Projects often drive business strategy, and we can probably all think of projects that have overrun or been unsuccessful.
-Project management skills help ensure projects are completed on time and within budget.
-In 2022 we saw 38 delegates on 15 courses, with new online virtual live and self-paced courses added to the GTA offering alongside face-to-face options.
+We saw strong demand for Project Management training in 2023 which is perhaps reflective of a growing recognition that project management is a distinct role requiring specialist skills (and not just a bolt-on task to the day job).
+In 2023 we saw 40 delegates on 15 courses, with new online virtual live and self-paced qualifications added to the GTA offering alongside face-to-face options.

-We continued to see increased demand for bespoke training in 2022; this is an area in which we have developed considerable expertise over the past few years as more organisations have begun looking towards personalised learning and development solutions for their employees.
+We continued to see increased demand for bespoke training in 2023; this is an area in which we have developed considerable expertise as more organisations have begun looking towards personalised learning and development solutions for their employees.
 Our team will sit down with you to understand your needs and challenges and create a solution that will help your team perform better.
-One of the advantages of opting for a bespoke training course is that the examples that are used can be related to your business ensuring the learning is both relevant and meaningful.
-It’s a great way to help employees get experience with real-world problems that are currently affecting the business and gain the proper training to meet these problems head-on.
-Learning with colleagues is also a great way to build support and trust and the camaraderie that can be developed on a bespoke course often leads to a more engaged team.
-In 2022, we designed 73 such programmes (a 52% increase on the previous year), across a variety of different subject areas delivered both in-house and at the GTA.
+In 2023, we designed 45 such across a variety of different subject areas delivered both in-house and at the GTA.

 If you would like to learn more about how the GTA can help you on your learning journey, please call 01481 224570 to speak to one of our Programmes Managers.